cern-sis/gh-workflows/.github/actions/docker-build/README.md

 ## Description

 This action bundle all the steps needed to build a docker image in your workflow without any previous setup.
 This action always push the resulting image, tags and cache to the remote registry so credentials are mandatory.
+This action already installs docker there is no need to use [docker setup](../docker-setup) in the same workflow.

 ## Inputs